grafana/xk6-disruptor/README.md

 export default function () {
     // Create a new pod disruptor with a selector
-    // that matches pods from the "default" namespace with the label "app=my-app". const disruptor = new PodDisruptor({
+    // that matches pods from the "default" namespace with the label "app=my-app" const disruptor = new PodDisruptor({
         namespace: "default",
         select: { labels: { app: "my-app" } },
     });

-    // Check that there is at least one target. const targets = disruptor.targets();
+    // Check that there is at least one target const targets = disruptor.targets();
     if (targets.length != 1) {
         throw new Error("expected list to have one target");
     }

-    // Disrupt the targets by injecting HTTP faults into them for 30 seconds. disruptor.injectHTTPFaults(
+    // Disrupt the targets by injecting HTTP faults into them for 30 seconds disruptor.injectHTTPFaults(
         {
             averageDelay: 500,